mullasuleman/SFMC_Console_Toolset/README.md

 These tools work with Data Extensions, Shared Data Extensions, Synchronized Data Extensions and Lists.
 These tools will stay visible until you close or leave Email Studio.

 ## Scrape and Download DEs
-To scarpe all the data extensions from the open folder.
+To scrape all the data extensions from the open folder.
 - Use Scrape DEs to scrape DEs
 - You can change folders and scrape different folders at a time
 - Once you are done, click Download DE List button to download a CSV file with DEs you scraped